abhishek-235/read-xlsx-python/README.md

 5. Change source xlsx file name
 > wb = load_workbook(filename = 'sample-ssn.xlsx')

-** You can get a list containing all worksheet names in workbook using _wb.sheetnames_ **
+#### You can get a list containing all worksheet names in workbook using "wb.sheetnames"

 > print(wb.sheetnames)

-['Sample SSN numbers', 'Sheet2', 'employement']
+> ['Sample SSN numbers', 'Sheet2', 'employement']

 #### read_xlsx.py file shows How to: